 Mr. Seeley: Thank you, Mr. Chairman.
 I thank the member for the question.
 The city, as the minister described, it is a multi-year agreement and they do carry their funds over from one year to the next.
 It is a distinct budget managed by the facility.
 Many of the projects that they manage are multi-year in nature.
-They are free to carry both projects and funding for those projects from one year to the next, because they're, in fact, managing them on a life-cycle basis.

-Any kind of carry-overs or funds that they have retained would not be negatively impacting the negotiation with them.
-In fact, the funding that's been identified for future years is, in fact, based on their forward plan.

-So that's how that \$9 million was carved out.
+They are free to carry both projects and funding for those projects from one year to the next because they're, in fact, managing them on a lifecycle basis.
+Any kind of carryovers or funds that they have retained would not be negatively impacting the negotiation with them.
+In fact the funding that has been identified for future years is based on their forward plan.
+That's how that \$9 million was carved out.
 It was based on what the city had actually submitted into the analysis of that capital plan.

-To answer the member's question, no. There is no impact there.
+To answer the member's question, no, there is no impact there.
 Thank you.

 Ms. Brewster: Thank you for that.
 I appreciate that response.
-Your department's proposed 2023-24 capital estimates include \$4 million in funding for a new tenant improvement fund, and a total of \$20 million is projected to be spent between 2023-24, and 2027-28 fiscal years.
-I'm just wondering how your department determined the need for this new fund?
+Your department's proposed 2023-24 capital estimates include \$4 million in funding for a new Tenant Improvement Fund and a total of \$20 million is projected to be spent between the 2023-24 and 2027-28 fiscal years.
+I'm just wondering how your department determined the need for this new fund.
 Thank you, Mr. Chairman.

 Hon.
 David Joanasie: Thank you, Mr. Chairman.
 This new initiative is essentially centralizing the tenant improvements to leased spaces.

-On behalf of departments, will be to central IGT to initiate that process, instead of each department handling it on their own.
-Looking at the number of leases as well as costing of making improvements, this is what we've come up with that whole support.
-Making our offices more user friendly, not just for the workers, but also for the public.
-So this is centralizing, but also, hopefully, making sure that tenant improvement are done in a more efficient manner.
+On behalf of departments, it will be the central agency to initiate that process, instead of each department handling it on their own.
+Looking at the number of leases as well as the costing of making improvements, this is what we have come up with and we hope that that will support making our offices more userfriendly, not just for the workers but also the public.
+This is centralizing but also, hopefully, making sure that tenant improvements are done in a more efficient manner.
 Thank you, Mr. Chairman.

 Ms. Brewster: Thank you, Mr. Chairman.
-The substantiation sheet for that fund indicates that your department worked out for the projected space requirement for the leased spaces, including renovation requirements for those spaces most in need of upgrades.

-I'm just wondering what specific improvements have been identified as a priority for the 2023-24 fiscal year, which community do you expect to expend that fund in?
-That was my question.
+The substantiation sheet for that fund indicates that your department will prepare a report of projected space requirements for the leased spaces, including renovation requirements for the leased spaces most in need of upgrades.
+I'm just wondering: what specific improvements have been identified as a priority for the '23-24 fiscal year?
+Which communities do you expect to expend that fund in?
+I have some more questions.
 Thank you, Mr. Chairman.

 Hon.
 David Joanasie: Thank you.
-This would be identified with each client department on what their needs are, as well as why we want to move forward with their leased spaces.

-This again is something that we want to work with the departments well on, and so that we can work better around tenant improvements.
-So this is something that, we hope, will proceed across the board.
+This would be identified with each client department on what their needs are, as well as how we want to move forward within their leased spaces.
+This is again something that we want to work with the departments well on and we see a need that we can work better around tenant improvements.
+This is something that we hope will be well received across the board.
 Thank you, Mr. Chairman.